 Configure Backup Location (Federated Mode)

 In Federated mode (also referred to as Managed Service Provider mode or Workload Identity mode), cloud credentials are not stored on the Portworx Backup server.
-Instead, Stork on each shoot cluster authenticates directly with the backup location using managed identity mechanisms, such as Azure Managed Identity.
+Instead, Stork on each application cluster (also referred to as a shoot or standalone Kubernetes cluster) authenticates directly with the backup location using managed identity mechanisms, such as Azure Managed Identity.
 This enables a secretless architecture, where no cloud credentials are stored on the Portworx Backup server.

 The procedures in this section use Azure Blob Storage as an example, as it is currently the only supported cloud provider in Federated mode.
 The general steps remain similar for other providers when they are supported.